 Once the checks are done by midwives and the staples/stitches are removed, you do not see any other medical professional.
 So you have just carried a baby for 9 months, had major surgery and are now left to recover whilst trying to look after a newborn.
 I can openly admit that I struggled.
 I felt weak and battered, bruised and exhausted from the whole traumatic experience.
 I chose not to drive for 10 weeks due to the feeling that it wouldn’t be safe for me to be on the road, especially with a baby in the car.
 Exercise was definitely out of the question and I didn’t know what to do for the best to get myself back on track.

 I did attempt Pilates when Jake was 5 months old, but I decided to leave due to abdominal pain coming on for days after.
 I came to the conclusion that I obviously was not healed enough to be doing this type of exercise and chose not do any at all for the rest of the year (except walking and swimming when I took Jake).
 I felt I had no one to turn to or seek advice from as when I visited Doctors they simply said I was fine.

 In January 2015 I began running and doing Zumba.
 I loved being active again and I was finally out of pain after exercising.
 In the February I even began to learn Salsa.
 But even from doing all of this I couldn’t see my body changing much.
 In the December I also discovered body combat and loved it – the fact that you burn loads of calories during each session was a huge motivator.
 I had hoped this was the answer to my toning issues.
-I even began learning how to stretch correctly, with the help and advice of my sister who is a fitness and stretching instructor, and I was learning how to do the splits.
+I even began learning how to stretch correctly, with the help and advice of my sister who is a fitness and stretching instructor.

 Race for life 2015: